danorel/Pacman/README.md

 The problem was solved by: Danyil Orel, Igor Zhykovsky, Tetiana Vasilieva.
 - Danyil Orel:<br/>
+    A. Developed the BFS algirithm concepts.<br/>
-    A. Implemented the BFS algorithm for finding the target on the map.<br/>
+    B. Implemented the BFS algorithm for finding the target on the map.<br/>

 - Igor Zhykovsky:<br/>
     A. Co-creator of the new game concepts and logic.<br/>
     B. Fixed the core game, mentioned above.
 Integrated new game concepts, developed with Tetyana, in the code.<br/>
+    C. Developed the BFS algirithm concepts.<br/>

 - Tetyana Vasilieva:<br/>
     A. Co-creator of the new game concepts and logic.<br/>
-    B. Implemented the design of the application.
+    B. Implemented the design of the application.<br/>
+    C. Developed the algirithm concepts.<br/>
+    D. Integrated the developed BFS algorithm in the game with Game Heroes and Sketches.